namantam1/x86-assembly/README.md

 This repository contains the assembly programs, I created while learning assembly programming from the book **Programming from the Ground Up** by **Jonathan Bartlell**.

+> I highly recommend this book to learn how a CPU executes a program, how memory is laid off, and how it moves back and forth from RAM to CPU to do computation and store results.
+You will also get a very well understanding of how high-level programs such as C/C++ compile down to machine code.

-These assembly programs are 32-bit programs for an x86 processor and Linux operating system with **AT&T** syntax which can be compiled using GNU/GCC compiler.
+These assembly programs are 32-bit programs for an **x86 processor** and Linux operating system with **AT&T** syntax which can be compiled using _GNU/GCC compiler_.

 The code can be compiled, linked, and executed as follows: